-(9) Subcontract with DynPort Vaccine Company LLC
+(9) Subcontracts with DynPort Vaccine Company LLC

 In January 2003, AVANT was awarded a subcontract to develop for the U.S. Department of Defense an oral combination vaccine against anthrax and plague using AVANT's proprietary vaccine technologies.
 AVANT executed this initial subcontract with DynPort Vaccine Company LLC (DVC) and will be reimbursed on a time and materials basis for vaccine development research work performed by AVANT in the amount of \$2.5 million.
+In June 2003, AVANT was awarded two additional subcontracts marking further milestones in the company's efforts with DVC to develop anthrax and plague vaccines for the U.S. Department of Defense.
+The first award, in the amount of \$344,000, covers stability testing of DVC's injectable anthrax vaccine, which began Phase I clinical testing in October 2002.
+The second award for approximately \$1.3 million, supports preclinical animal testing of vaccine constructs being developed by AVANT for the oral combination vaccine against anthrax and plague.
 AVANT expects to execute additional subcontracts with DVC.
-Under the agreement, AVANT may receive in excess of \$8 million over a two-year period, covering vaccine development through preclinical testing.
+Under the agreements, AVANT may receive in excess of \$8 million over a two-year period, covering vaccine development through preclinical testing.